-At-The-Market Offering Agreement - On July 13, 2020, the Company entered into an At-The-Market Offering Agreement (the "Offering Agreement") with Wainwright, as sales agent and/or principal, pursuant to which the Company may offer and sell, from time to time, through or to Wainwright, shares of the Company's common stock.
-Sales of shares of common stock under the Offering Agreement will be made pursuant to the 2019 Shelf Registration Statement and a related prospectus supplement filed with the SEC on July 14, 2020, for an aggregate offering price of up to \$7.0 million, provided that the Company may be limited in the amount of securities that it can sell under the Offering Agreement pursuant to Instruction I.B.6 to Form S-3 for so long as the Company's public float remains less than \$75.0 million.
-Under the Offering Agreement, Wainwright may sell shares by any method deemed to be an "at the market" offering as defined in Rule 415 under the Offering Agreement and has agreed to provide Wainwright with customary indemnification and contribution rights.
-The Company has also agreed to reimburse Wainwright for certain specified expenses.
+At-The-Market Offering Agreement - On July 13, 2020, the Company entered into an At-The-Market Offering Agreement (the "Offering Agreement") with H. C. Wainwright & Co., LLC ("Wainwright"), as sales agent and/or principal, pursuant to which the Company could offer and sell, from time to time, through or to Wainwright, shares of its common stock.
+From July 14, 2020 to August 18, 2021, offers and any applicable sales of shares of common stock under the Offering Agreement were made pursuant to the base prospectus contained in the 2019 Shelf Registration Statement and a related prospectus supplement filed with the SEC on July 14, 2020, for an aggregate offering price of up to \$7.0 million.
+From August 19, 2021 to June 14, 2022, offers and any applicable sales of shares of common stock under the Offering Agreement were made pursuant to the base prospectus contained in the 2019 Shelf Registration Statement and a related prospectus supplement filed with the SEC on August 19, 2021, as amended pursuant to an amendment to prospectus supplement filed with the SEC on March 15, 2022, for an aggregate offering price of up to \$10.0 million.
+From June 15, 2022 to December 7, 2022, offers and any applicable sales of shares of common stock under the Offering Agreement were made pursuant to the 2022 Shelf Registration Statement and a related prospectus filed with the SEC on June 14, 2022, as supplemented and amended pursuant to a prospectus supplement filed with the SEC on July 29, 2022 (as supplemented and amended, the "ATM Prospectus"), for an aggregate offering price of up to \$3.0 million.
+Under the Offering Agreement, Wainwright could sell shares by any method deemed to be an "at the market" offering as defined in Rule 415 under the Securities Act.
+The Company paid Wainwright a commission on the aggregate gross proceeds from each sale of shares under the Offering Agreement and agreed to provide Wainwright with customary indemnification and contribution rights.
+The Company also agreed to reimburse Wainwright for certain specified expenses.
+On December 7, 2022, the Company received written notice from Wainwright that Wainwright had elected, pursuant to Section 8(b) of the Offering Agreement, to terminate the Offering Agreement effective as of December 7, 2022.
+The Company did not incur any material early termination penalties in connection with the termination of the Offering Agreement.
+As a result of the termination of the Offering Agreement, the Company will not offer or sell any additional shares of its common stock under the ATM Prospectus or the Offering Agreement.
+During the year ended December 31, 2022, the Company did not offer or sell any shares of its common stock under the Offering Agreement.
+As of December 31, 2022, the Company had sold 1,328,800 shares of its common stock under the Offering Agreement for gross proceeds of approximately \$8.4 million.
+The net proceeds from the offering, after deducting commissions and the Company's offering expenses, were approximately \$8.0 million.

-As of December 31, 2020, the Company had offered and sold 850,000 shares of its common stock under the Offering Agreement for gross proceeds of approximately \$4.6 million.
-The net proceeds from the offering, after deducting commissions and the Company's offering expenses, were approximately \$4.3 million.
+Stockholders' Equity totaled \$14.2 million as of December 31, 2022 compared to \$25.5 million as of December 31, 2021.
+There were 7,960,164 shares of common stock issued and outstanding as of December 31, 2022.
+There were no shares of preferred stock issued and outstanding as of December 31, 2022.